2017 Hall of Fame Inductees

 Simkins received her Masters in communication from Seton Hall University and B.A. in Sociology/ Communication from the

 University of Miami.
-She currently works as a Talent Acquisition Specialist for Phoenix Health Care Management Services, Inc. in Atlanta.
+She currently works as an Executive Recruiter for WellStar Health System.

 Kevin Witchey - Class of 1981